This page was last updated on 4 February 2025.

 What are Diabetes UK doing?

-We are supporting the recent guidance and are having ongoing discussions with the manufacturer and the Department for Health and Social Care about our concerns over how this is impacting people with diabetes.
-If this shortage is impacting on your mental health and wellbeing you can call the Diabetes UK Helpline – call 0345 123 2399.
+During the shortages we supported the guidance and had ongoing discussions with the manufacturer and the Department for Health and Social Care about our concerns over how this was impacting people with diabetes.
+If this shortage impacted your mental health and wellbeing you can call the Diabetes UK Helpline – call 0345 123 2399.